-When difficult behaviors arise in children with sensory processing disorders, we often ask ourselves if the behaviors are sensory OR behavioral in nature.
+When difficult behaviors arise in children with sensory processing disorders, we often ask ourselves whether the behaviors are sensory OR behavioral in nature.
 However, experience shows us that the answer is usually both—sensory AND behavioral.
-This 2-hour webinar includes research to support this approach and a case study.
+This 2-hour webinar includes a framework for wholistic intervention, research to support this approach, and tools to get started right away.

-- Discuss the ABC method of behavior analysis.
+- Discuss where sensory factors fit into the ABC method of behavior analysis.

 - Delineate proactive and reactive strategies to address difficult behaviors.

 - Select cognitive strategies to address certain behaviors.

 - Recognize the role of sensory strategies in minimizing maladaptive behaviors.

 - Target Audience: introductory- to intermediate-level OTs, COTAs, and other pediatric professionals

 - CE Broker course code: 20-929467

 ||Sensational Brain LLC is an AOTA Approved Provider of professional development.
 PD activity ID# 05559.
 This distance-learning, independent format is offered at 0.2 CEUs, Introductory Level, OT Service Delivery.
 The assignment of AOTA CEUs does not imply endorsement of specific content, products, or clinical procedures by AOTA.